feschroe/FrozenNas/README.md

 5. set all preferences
 + S3 Access Key - Your access S3 key, can be found/generated using [AWS console] (http://aws.amazon.com/console/)
 + S3 Secret Key - Your secret S3 key, can be found/generated using [AWS console] (http://aws.amazon.com/console/)
-+ S3 Bucket - S3 bucket, where your data is stored
++ S3 Bucket - S3 bucket, where your data is stored e.g. "mybucket" (without double quotes)
-+ Encrypted Root Folder - Root folder, which contains encrypted files and folders
++ Encrypted Root Folder - Root folder, which contains encrypted files and folders e.g. "mydata.bc/" (without double quotes, no leading "/")
 + EncFS password - Your secret EncFS password
 + EncFS Volume File - Choose the xml file, which was used to encrypt your data (usually ".encfs6.xml")
 + Days Of Availability After Restore - Remember: For every day a file is restored from the glacier an additional copy is created in S3.
 This copy apply for the usual S3 charges.